Assessing the Financial Health of Potential Business Clients

 Key financial ratios include:

-• liquidity ratios (current Ratio, Quick Ratio),
+• Liquidity ratios (current Ratio, Quick Ratio),

-• profitability ratios (gross margin, net profit margin), and
+• Profitability ratios (gross margin, net profit margin), and

-• solvency ratios (debt-to-equity Ratio, interest coverage ratio).
+• Solvency ratios (debt-to-equity Ratio, interest coverage ratio).

 How Can Cash Flow Statements Help in Assessment?